 Camellia japonica 'Peter Pan' ~ Norfolk, VA 1947 ~ Hard to describe all that is going on with this flower so let me use the originators (W.J.
 Robinson and C. J.Hayes) description: "Creamy white at the base, shading though blush pink to cerise pink at edge with definite orchid overtones."
 Many similar flowers have come along since 1947 but we find none have quite grown to compare to 'Peter Pan'.
 Compact habit, mid to late season.

-Camellia japonica 'Royal Velvet'~ The attraction of 'Royal Velvet' is the brilliant, pure red flowers conatining barely a trace of either pink or blue.
+Camellia japonica 'Royal Velvet'~ The attraction of 'Royal Velvet' is the brilliant, pure red flowers containing barely a trace of either pink or blue.
 Large Semidouble flowers grab your attention from a distance.
 Open, spreading habit displays the flowers well.
 Mid to late season.

 Camellia japonica ‘Sawada’s Mahogany’ ~ Mobile, AL 1960s ~ Discovered in the personal garden of the late K. Sawada.
 Compact, rounded growth habit with new leaves strongly flushed coppery-purple.
 Flowers begin in autumn and bloom throughout the season.
 Large, peony-shaped blooms are overall maroon-red, but with curious mahogany red tones.
 Unique.